wssbck/training-oreilly-iceberg/README.md

-# O'Reiilly Training - Introduction to Apache Iceberg
+# O'Reilly Training - Introduction to Apache Iceberg

-This repository contains Docker environment, code examples and excercises for the O'Reilly training session titled "Getting Started With Apache Iceberg".
+This repository contains Docker environment, code examples and exercises for the O'Reilly training session titled "Getting Started With Apache Iceberg".

 ### Requirements